Creative-coder-zzzz/VegaAssestment/README.md

-Here’s a structured design process for your **React "Load Image and Add Caption" project** to ensure clarity and smooth development:

----

 ### **1. Project Definition and Requirements**
    - **Objective**: Allow users to load images, add captions, and interact with a canvas to manipulate elements.
    - **Core Features**:
-     - Load images from a URL or local storage.

      - Display the loaded image on a canvas.
      - Add editable captions or text over the image.
      - Add shapes or elements (e.g., circles, rectangles) to the canvas.
      - Save the edited canvas as an image.
-   - **Target Audience**: Users who need basic image editing capabilities for captions and annotations.

 ---